 Like Picasso, it takes more than just a glance at the box score to see that when Artis was on the floor, Pitt was able to run some pretty creative offensive sets.

 Artis first checked in at the 14:47 mark for fellow freshman forward Michael Young.
 The lineup also featured freshman point guard Josh Newkirk, junior guard Cameron Wright, and senior forwards Lamar Patterson and Talib Zanna.
-The Panthers took advantage of the fact that Artis is a stretch-4, and has been a good shooter from the perimeter this season.
-They were able to run some really nice 4-out sets that maximized the personnel that was on the floor.
+The Panthers took advantage of the fact that Artis is a stretch-four, and has been a good shooter from the perimeter this season.
+They were able to run some really nice four-out sets that maximized the personnel that was on the floor.

-Zanna set ball-screens around both elbows - alternating elbows as the ball moved.
+Zanna set ball-screens around both elbows, alternating elbows as the ball moved.
 Sometimes Artis stayed on the perimeter for a few seconds before coming down to the elbow area to set ball-screens while Zanna slipped behind the defense.
 Newkirk, Wright, and Patterson were either positioned around the top of the circle or on the wing, but never in the corners.

 The positioning of the Pitt players was vital to the play and well executed.
-Wright was often on the weak-side as a threat to cut to the basket.
-Newkirk or Patterson usually initiated the action off the screen set by Artis, while the other spaced out on the strong-side wing ready to shoot.
+Wright was often on the weak side as a threat to cut to the basket.
+Newkirk or Patterson usually initiated the action off the screen set by Artis, while the other spaced out on the strong side wing ready to shoot.
 Given their ability to knock down perimeter shots, their defender couldn't commit to help in an attempt to cut off the dribble penetration.

-Also, a rolling Zanna or Artis would be matched up against a smaller player one-on-one and would probably result in a layup or a dunk.
-Pitt, particularly Zanna, got a lot of easy baskets when the Panthers ran variations of the 4-out set.
+Also, a rolling Zanna or Artis would be matched against a smaller player one-on-one and would probably result in a layup or a dunk.
+Pitt, particularly Zanna, got a lot of easy baskets when the Panthers ran variations of the four-out set.
 When Artis set a ball-screen around the elbow, either Newkirk, Wright, or Patterson was able to get into the lane, Zanna's man rotated to help, Zanna slipped behind the defense, received a pass, and got a layup or dunk.